 However, suppose you have an ETF or a mutual fund.
 In that case, this poor performance of that stock may be overdone by the good or average performance of other stocks and assets, which will give you a better return than holding a single asset otherwise.

-The most important difference between the ETFs and Mutual funds is that an ETF is tradeable on the stock exchange, i.e., its trading is just like a simple stock on the National Stock Exchange (NSE) or the Bombay Stock Exchange (BSE) if it’s traded in Indian markets or it will be listed on the New York Stock Exchange or the Nasdaq if it’s to be tradeable in the United States of America.
+The most important difference between ETFs and Mutual funds is that an ETF is tradeable on the stock exchange, i.e., its trading is just like a simple stock on the National Stock Exchange (NSE) or the Bombay Stock Exchange (BSE) if it’s traded in Indian markets or it will be listed on the New York Stock Exchange or the Nasdaq if it’s to be tradeable in the United States of America.

 On the other hand, Mutual Funds’ listings are not done on the stock markets; they must be purchased manually from the fund either through your financial advisor or through online brokers.

-The ETFs are easily transactable, i.e., they can be sold or purchased at any point in the day, just like a stock.
+The ETFs are easily translatable, i.e., they can be sold or purchased at any point in the day, just like a stock.
 However, for mutual funds, this happens only once during the day after the market has closed.

 This buying or selling of mutual funds is through the mutual fund company based upon the investor’s instructions – this delay can be very costly if the market fluctuations are very dynamic.